wp-plugins/wp-email-template/readme.txt

 = Mobile Responsive App style admin interface =

-Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
-This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

-* 100% compatible with WordPress v3.8.0 admin interface.
+* 100% compatible with WordPress v3.8.0 and later admin interface.
 * Backward compatibility to WordPress v3.5.0
 * App style admin interface.
 * Admin app interface is fully mobile and tablet responsive.

-= Lite & Pro Version Admin Interface =
+= a3rev Plugins Lite & Pro Version Admin Interface =

-All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-Pro Version features and settings are easy to spot on the admin dashboard as they are inside of a Yellow border.
-The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
-Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.
+* As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+* Upgrading to a Pro Version Trail Licence gives 'write' access to the a3rev support forum.

 = The Pro Version Upgrade =

-Web Developers:
+* Industry leading - Full Pro Version [Free Evaluation Trail](http://a3rev.com/shop/wp-email-template/).
+No Credit Card Required.
+* Immediate access to support from developers on the plugins [a3rev support forum](http://a3rev.com/forums/forum/wordpress-plugins/wp-email-template/).

-* Wow your web clients with an email template that perfectly matches the site design.
+* Wow your web clients and customers with an email template that perfectly matches the site design.
 * We use it on every site we do and it just blows the client away.
 Best thing of all it takes just minutes to do.
 * Our clients love tweaking the design with the point and click settings.
-* Once only Lifetime single and multi-sites Pro License Fee - no ongoing payments.
-* Lifetime Pro License support, updates and feature upgrades.

-Do-it-Yourself Site Creators.

-* Wow clients, customers and users with your uniquely styled and branded emails.
-* Point and Click style settings means you can create and tweak a super professional email template in just minutes - even complete WordPress novices.
-* Once only small Lifetime Pro License Fee - no ongoing payments.
-* Lifetime Pro License support not by support staff but by the developers themselves.
-* Lifetime software updates and feature upgrades.

 See the Lite Versions plugin admin panel for more Pro Version details.

 = Documentation =